parallel-constitution/parallel-constitution.github.io/notes/journal-theo.md

 It would be sad if we all agreed on everything.
 Welcome to a place that agrees on disagreeing in the nicest way.
 Welcome to Parallel Constitution.

-# Examples
+#### Examples

+The strategy will be to list side-by-side equivalent sentences or phrases from multiple constitutions.
+Every sentence will indicate its source and date.

-The Universal Declaration of Human Rights
+The Universal Declaration of Human Rights, 1949
 * Article 3.
 Everyone has the right to life, liberty and security of person.